IanGlass/forkify/README.md

 ### Shopping View

+The `listView` contains two methods:
+* One for refreshing the entire shopping list by first removing all items and then iterating through the `list.items` array and rendering each item, and;
+* One for removing an specific shopping list item from the view.

 ```javascript
 /**
  * Refreshes the entire shopping list whenever an update is made to the list model.